View on YouTube: http://www.youtube.com/watch?v=zPhuyMYy9EI

 Track 3.
 Untitled (Full Version)

 Untitled features an EMS Synthi 100, a very early synthesizer from the early 70s.
 It takes up half of small room and is interesting to use because you have to physically connect all the different sound items like sine waves, noise and filters.
 According to Wikipedia, only about 30 of these synthesizers were produced and their original selling price was 25,000 USD (the equivalent of over $100,000 USD today).
 If I had known it was so rare and expensive, maybe I would have appreciated it more back then.
+One of the reasons the video gets a fair number if views is simply because it features this strange instrument.
 The arpeggios and background sounds are from a Korg Poly61 synthesizer.

 Track 4.
 String Quartet No. 2 (Full Version)